Kol Nidre Introduced

 Kol Nidre Explained

-Prohibitions, oathes, consecration, vows that we may vow, swear, consecrate, or prohibit upon ourselves.
+Prohibitions, oaths, consecration, vows that we may vow, swear, consecrate, or prohibit upon ourselves.

-From this Yom Kippur until the next Yom Kippur, may it come upon us for good-regarding them all, We regreat them henceforth.
+From this Yom Kippur until the next Yom Kippur, may it come upon us for good-regarding them all, we regret them henceforth.

 They will all be permitted, abandoned, cancelled, null and void, without power and without standing.

-and our oaths shall not be valid oathes.
+and our oaths shall not be valid oaths.

-For additional history about the Kol Nidre you can read “The Untolded History of Kol Nidre“.
+For additional history about this controversial prayer read “The Untolded History of Kol Nidre“.

-Safaria – provides three English texts and nine sheets on the Kol Nidre.
-The Three text are one is from Shulchan Arukh, Orach Chayim, 619.
+Safaria – provides three English texts and nine sheets on this prayer.
+The three English texts are as follows: (1) one is from Shulchan Arukh, Orach Chayim, 619.
 The other two are “English Explanation of Mishnah Nedarim” by Dr. Joshua Kulp.